elenderg/PAL-1000/instruções de compilação.md

 `Move the rider (compiler rules).`
 `Compile an expression given the rider.`
 `If the compiler's abort flag is set, exit.`
-`If the expression's variable is nil, abort with "Invalid 'push', I don't understand the variable '" then the expression's phrase then "'." and the rider; exit.`
+`If the expression's variable is nil, abort with "_Invalid 'push', I don't understand the variable '_" then the expression's phrase then "_'._" and the rider; exit.`
-`If the expression's type is not value pushable, abort with "Values of type '" then the expression's type's name then "' can't be pushed." and the rider; exit.`
+`If the expression's type is not value pushable, abort with "_Values of type '_" then the expression's type's name then "_' can't be pushed._" and the rider; exit.`
 `Add a fragment given the push value tag and the expression's variable.`